Images shot on Shanghai GP3 100 and Lomography Color Negative 100 in Holga Glo 120N

 Of course, I also learnt that when things go to plan, it’s very possible to get some presentable shots from a Holga.
 I’m very glad I put my name down to be a temporary custodian and get to shoot this one.

-It would also be very rude to not end this by acknowledging Sandeep again for organising the whole project.
+And finally, it would be very rude to not end this by acknowledging Sandeep again for organising the whole project.
 It’s a lovely thing.

-If you want to see what Sandeep’s been up to since so selflessly downgrading from the Littlest Holga to some Hasselblad or something, you can check his latest work out on his blog Film Photography London.
+To see what Sandeep’s been up to since so selflessly downgrading from the Littlest Holga to some Hasselblad or something, you can take a look at his blog Film Photography London.